-LEESBURG, Va. -- Steve Schneiter and Jeff Smith, a PGA Professional twosome living 1,128 miles apart, found they shared more in common Thursday than just sitting in the same clubhouse through a rain-suspended first round of the 25th Southworth Senior PGA Professional National Championship.
+Steve Schneiter and Jeff Smith, a PGA Professional twosome living 1,128 miles apart, share more in common than preparing for a restart this April of the 25th Southworth Senior PGA Professional National Championship.

-The two are among a 264-player field in the national championship, which was hit by a 7½-hour rain delay due a stubborn weather pattern that failed to move through northern Virginia.
+The two are among a 264-player field in the national championship, which could not get to the tee last October due to a stubborn weather pattern that failed to move through northern Virginia.
 Rain delays often bring out the best storytellers, however, the golf journeys of Schneiter and Smith are not fiction.
 The two PGA Professionals reflect families with passion to grow the game of golf in the United States.

 2013 SOUTHWORTH SENIOR PNC

 To return to our complete coverage of the 2013 Southworth Senior PNC, click here.